metalzoa/FirstContactWithTensorFlow/README.md

 ```
 (telecomBCN)$
 ```
-If you are interested for more details about virtualenv you can obtain it from [here] (https://virtualenv.pypa.io).
+If you are interested for more details about virtualenv you can obtain it from [here] (https://pypi.python.org/pypi/virtualenv).

+##### Install TensorFlow
 Once the virtualenv is activated, you can use pip to install TensorFlow inside it:

 ```
 # Ubuntu/Linux 64-bit, CPU only:
-(tensorflow)$ sudo pip install --upgrade https://storage.googleapis.com/tensorflow/linux/cpu/tensorflow-0.7.1-cp27-none-linux_x86_64.whl
+(telecomBCN)$ sudo pip install --upgrade https://storage.googleapis.com/tensorflow/linux/cpu/tensorflow-0.8.0-cp27-none-linux_x86_64.whl

 # Mac OS X, CPU only:
-(tensorflow)$ sudo easy_install --upgrade six
+AQUEST CREC QUE NO CAL --> (telecomBCN)$ sudo easy_install --upgrade six
-(tensorflow)$ sudo pip install --upgrade https://storage.googleapis.com/tensorflow/mac/tensorflow-0.7.1-cp27-none-any.whl
+(telecomBCN)$ sudo pip install --upgrade https://storage.googleapis.com/tensorflow/mac/tensorflow-0.8.0-py2-none-any.whl
 ```

-The exemples in this hands-on will require also the following packages:
+The exemples in this hands-on will require install the following packages:

 ```
 $ sudo pip install numpy